-Job Description: In a gaming establishment, conduct financial transactions for patrons.
+Position Description In a gaming establishment, conduct financial transactions for patrons.
 May reconcile daily summaries of transactions to balance books.
 May accept patron’s credit application and verify credit references to provide check-cashing authorization or to establish house credit accounts.
 May sell gambling chips, tokens, or tickets to patrons, or to other workers for resale to patrons.
 May convert gaming chips, tokens, or tickets to currency upon patron’s request.
 May use a cash register or computer to record transaction.

-Gaming Cage Worker Responsibilities
+Daily Life Of a Gaming Cage Worker

 - Convert gaming checks, coupons, tokens, or coins to currency for gaming patrons.

 - Determine cash requirements for windows and order all necessary currency, coins, or chips.

 - Verify accuracy of reports, such as authorization forms, transaction reconciliations, or exchange summary reports.

 - Supply currency, coins, chips, or gaming checks to other departments as needed.